luismp02/Spatial-Transcriptomics/PDAC/clustering/README.md

 ### Modifications

 Nextflow process can be added in the nf_modules directory and implemented in the filtering_clustering_pipeline.nf to implement a new clustering method.
 Concerning metrics, python methods can be added in clustering_assesment/metrics_and_visualizations_functions.py (see the implemented ones, namely lisi_metrics, silhouette metrics, rand_index and adjusted_rand_index functions).
-The functions from metrics_and_visualizations_functions.py are executed in metrics_and_visualizaations.ipynb.
-If specific input are required to calculate the new metric, it must be specified in the nextflow pipeline and the metrics_and_visualization.nf module.
+The functions from metrics_and_visualizations_functions.py are executed in metrics_and_visualizations.ipynb.
+If specific inputs are required to calculate the new metric, it must be specified in the nextflow pipeline and the metrics_and_visualization.nf module.

 ### Methods